MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: If you must move a protected shared folder, remove it from its protection group and then add it to protection after the move.
 For an encrypted volume, ensure that the new file path of the protected data source uses fewer than 5120 characters.

 ### Change the domain of a protected resource
 **Issue**: You can't change the domain of a protected computer and continue protection without disruption.
-In addition, you can't change the domain of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.
+In addition, you can't change the domain of a protected computer and associate the existing replicas and recovery points with the computer when it's reprotected.

 **Workaround**: We recommend that you don't change the domain of a protected computer.
 If you must change the domain of a protected computer, then first remove the data sources on the computer from protection.
 Then protect the data source on the computer after it has a new domain.

 ### Change the name of a protected resource
 **Issue**: You can't change the name of a protected computer and continue protection without disruption.
-Also, you can't change the name of a protected computer and associate the existing replicas and recovery points with the computer when it is re-protected.
+Also, you can't change the name of a protected computer and associate the existing replicas and recovery points with the computer when it's reprotected.

 **Workaround**: We recommend that you don't change the name of a protected computer.
 If you must change the name of a protected computer, then first remove the data sources on the computer from protection.
 Then protect the data source on the computer after it has a new name.